jimhigson/oboe.js-website/content/examples.md

 var currentPersonElement;
 oboe('//people.json')
    .path('people.*', function(){
-      // we don't have the person's details yet but we know we found someone
+      // we don't have the person's details yet but we know we
-      // in the json stream.
-We can eagerly put their div to the page and
+      // found someone in the json stream.
+We can eagerly put
-      // then fill it with whatever other data we find: currentPersonElement = jQuery('<div class="person">');
+      // their div to the page and then fill it with whatever
+      // other data we find:
+      currentPersonElement = jQuery('<div class="person">');
       jQuery('#people').append(personDiv);
    })
    .node({
       'people.*.name': function( name ){
-         // we just found out that person's name, lets add it to their div: currentPersonElement.append('<span class="name"> + name + </span>');
+         // we just found out that person's name, lets add it
+         // to their div:
+         currentPersonElement.append('<span class="name">' + name + '</span>');
       },
       'people.*.email': function( email ){
-         // we just found out this person has email, lets add it to their div: currentPersonElement.append('<span class="email"> + email + </span>');
+         // we just found out this person has email, lets add
+         // it to their div:
+         currentPersonElement.append('<span class="email">' + email + '</span>');
       }
    });
 ```